-INR2002, International Relations
+INR2002, International Relations 3 hrs., 3 crs.

 This course provides an introduction to the nature of international relations, analysis of trends and international movements (nationalism, imperialism, militarism), armaments and developments in international organizations (governmental and nongovernmental).

 Principles and practices in foreign policy in the world today as well as historically will be examined.